alexpaul/Compositional-Layout/Compositional-Layout-Combine/README.md

 * Show the summary of an episode along with the `original` image from the TVMaze API.
 * Use your own creativity to make the app spark.

+#### Bonus

+* Create a Search controller so the user can search for any tv show.
+* When the user selects a show it will segue to your controller from the challenge above.